davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 - create the new layer:
   - add a top-level folder
   - add the `nuxt.config.ts`
+  - update the root `alias` hash (so that moves are rewritten using aliases)
   - update the root `extends` array
 - move concerns so that you're only likely to break one thing at a time:
   - [Config](#config):